 |K-40||Motors driven by variable frequency drive, soft starter|

 Harmonics are generated by all non-linear loads.
 If transformers are not capable of withstanding the heating effects of harmonics, they may fail.
-In order to overcome heating effects, transformers must be oversized, so that it will run at a fraction of its rated capacity or K-rated transformers have to be used.
+In order to overcome heating effects, transformers must be oversized, so that they will run at a fraction of their rated capacity or K-rated transformers have to be used.
 K-factor transformers are specially designed to withstand the harmonics and operate at full load without de-rating.